Greatest Hits: My Prerogative: Commercial performance

-In the United States, Greatest Hits: My Prerogative debuted at number four on the Billboard 200 chart dated November 27, 2004, with first-week sales exceeding 255,000 copies, becoming her first album not to debut at the summit.
+In the US, Greatest Hits: My Prerogative debuted at number four on the Billboard 200 chart dated November 27, 2004, with first-week sales exceeding 255,000 copies, becoming her first album not to debut at the summit.
 In its second week, it descended to number 12, and went on to spend a total of 35 weeks on the chart.
 In December, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
-On the Billboard 200 year-end chart for 2005, the album placed at number 74.
-As of January 2019, it has sold over 1.8 million copies in the US.
+Its video counterpart simultaneously debuted and peaked at number three on the US Music Video Sales, and was certified double platinum by the RIAA for shipping 200,000 units.
+On the Billboard 200 year-end chart for 2005, Greatest Hits: My Prerogative placed at number 74.
+As of January 2019, it has sold over 1,800,000 copies in the US.
 In Canada, the album debuted at number three on the Canadian Albums Chart, with first-week sales of 20,400 copies.

 In the United Kingdom, Greatest Hits: My Prerogative debuted at number two on the UK Albums Chart, behind Eminem's Encore, with first-week sales of 115,341 units.
 It was certified triple platinum by the British Phonographic Industry (BPI) on July 22, 2013, and has sold over one million copies in the UK as of 2016.
 The album debuted atop the charts in Ireland, Singapore and Scotland.
 Across mainland Europe, it debuted at number three on the European Top 100 Albums, and within the top ten in Austria, Belgium, the Czech Republic, Denmark, Finland, Germany, Hungary, Italy, the Netherlands, Norway, Portugal, Spain and Switzerland, also peaking at number one in Greece.
 In November 2004, the album was certified platinum by the International Federation of the Phonographic Industry (IFPI) for sales of one million copies across Europe.